 Downtime costs UK manufacturing more than £180 billion every year*.
 Faulty machinery is responsible for around £31,000 in losses per company, and an astonishing 70% of businesses accept downtime erodes customer satisfaction.

 Condition monitoring uses sensors, oil analysis and the tracking of lubrication levels to detect faults before they become apparent and avoid unscheduled outages.
 The data generated also improves preventative maintenance so that it is based on the actual performance of components in service.
-RS Monition takes the complexity out of the process of condition monitoring.
+Maintenance Solutions from RS can help take the complexity out of the process of condition monitoring.

 Blood plasma products are a vital element in the treatment of cancer, haemophilia and some immune conditions.
 They are also used during transplant operations.
 Keeping supplies flowing is essential to saving lives.